d2l-ai/d2l-en/chapter_recurrent-neural-networks/sequence.md

 or some statistic(s) of this distribution.

 A few strategies recur frequently.
-First, we might believe that although long sequences
+First of all, we might believe that although long sequences
 $x_{t-1}, \ldots, x_1$ are available,
 it may not be necessary
 to look back so far in the history